- Date published: 11 Jan 2021 by Amber Hemming

-Family Support Worker, Hannah, said: "2020 has had many highs and lows, well most would say only lows.
-But in my opinion, from just experiencing how resilient and supportive our team has been throughout this testing time has definitely been a high for me and has made more even more proud to be a part of the Essex Team."
+Family Support Worker Hannah, said: "2020 has had many highs and lows, well most would say only lows.
+But in my opinion, from just experiencing how resilient and supportive our team has been throughout this testing time has definitely been a high for me and has made me even more proud to be a part of the Essex Team."

 London and South East Care Team

-Family Support Worker, Nicki, said: "During this most strange of years we had adapt much of our support to online.
-One of the highlights for me especially during the first lockdown was an art challenge I put out to some families.
+Family Support Worker Nicki, said: "During this most strange of years we had to adapt much of our support to online.
+One of the highlights for me, especially during the first lockdown, was an art challenge I put out to some families.
 It cheered me up."